ZacharyGeurts/AMOURANTHRTX/README.md

 Ask him about his code.
 (He preferred him).
 Once it's functional on your desktop, you can drop us like old news and check back once a month to see if this moron figured out anything new.

+We are probably more like a secure layer at this point, so you have no obligation to share code back with us.

 I got SDL3 from github because SDL2 is great with Linux Mint.
 Sorry OpenGL.
 I believe Vulkan has officialially killed you beyond pure nostalgia.
 Vulkan SDK is at LunarG.